RedHatQE/polarize/README.md

 ### Listening to CI Bus messages

 Because the importers (XUnit and TestCase) send replies back as a message on the CI Bus, it is necessary to listen for these messages.
-The xml-config.xml file contains entries like this:
+The polarize-config.xml file contains entries like this:

 ```xml
     <importer type="testcase">